From Rotary to Touch-Tone: How the Trimline Telephone Bridged the Gap?

 Facilitating the Transition to Modern Telecommunications

-- Consumers could upgrade their phones without worrying about compatibility issues
+- People could update their phones without having to worry about problems with compatibility

-- Telephone companies could gradually update their infrastructure without leaving customers behind
+- Phone companies could slowly improve their systems without affecting customers

 Cultural Impact and Iconic Status